| Group | 1 | Melting point | 39.3 oC, 102.74 oF, 312.45 K |

 Natural abundance

-Rubidium is the twenty-third most abundant element in the Earth’s crust.
-It occurs in the minerals pollucite, carnallite, leucite and lepidolite, from which it is recovered commercially.
-Potassium minerals and brines also contain this element and are a further commercial source.
+Rubidium occurs in the minerals pollucite, carnallite, leucite and lepidolite.
+It is recovered commercially from lepidolite as a by-product of lithium extraction.
+Potassium minerals and brines also contain rubidium and are another commercial source.

 Electronegativity (Pauling scale) |